 - Host the live event 6-8 weeks before your class is scheduled to begin.

 #8 Send personalized inspiration to encourage live attendance

-To ensure students show up for each live class, keep them motivated with personalized messages.
-Group texting works great for this.
-Send short messages or an occasional meme (if it’s relevant) to keep students inspired and focused on the subject matter.
+To ensure students show up for live classes, keep them motivated with personalized messages using Group texting.
+Send reminder texts to keep students inspired and focused on the subject matter.
 If your texts are meaningful and sincere, students will feel valued and their time respected.